-Open to all youth groups.
+Open to all groups.
 This project is a flower container garden (i.e., wagon, wheelbarrow, or decorative pot of flowers).
-This container must be creative and have your club's name on it somewhere (i.e., shovel spade with club name on it).
+This container must be creative and have your group name on it somewhere (i.e., shovel spade with group name on it).

-Please bring and check the Container Gardens in at the youth building office by 7:00 pm on entry day.
+Please bring and check the container gardens in at the fair office by 3:00 pm on entry day.
 No pre-registration required and there is no entry fee.

-Each youth group entering a container garden will be awarded a cash prize.
-These Container Gardens will then be placed around the Fairgrounds to enhance the beauty of the Waupaca County Fair.
+Each group entering a container garden will be awarded a prize.
+These container gardens will be placed around the Fairgrounds to enhance the beauty of the Waupaca County Fair.

-All Container Gardens will be gathered back at the youth building by 6:00 pm on Sunday for pickup.
-It is the responsibility of the club to pick up their Container Gardens on Sunday night.
+All container gardens will be gathered back at the fair office by 6:00 pm on Sunday for pickup.
+It is the responsibility of the group to pick up their container gardens on Sunday night.
 If not picked up by 7:30 pm they may be discarded.